gorbash1370/whisper-wrapper/README.md

 # Notes: Installation and Testing
 * At the time of writing (24 02), OpenAi's Whisper is compatible with Python versions 3.8-3.11.
     * If, like me, you're already on Python 3.12, you'll need to install Python 3.11 and then run
-`/full/path/to/your/python311.exe -m venv /path/to/new/virtual/environment` to create your virtual environment.
+`/full/path/to/your/python311.exe -m venv /path/to/new/virtual/environment` to create your virtual environment running the Whisper-compatible Python interpreter.
 * My code has only been tested on .mp3, .wav and .mp4 files so far.
 * My code was developed with Python 3.11.7 and on a Windows (10) machine.
 It should work on other OSs but _I have not tested this_.
 * I built the code as robustly as I could, but **I have not had chance to do extensive testing**.
 Please do let me know what errors you find and I'll do my best to fix them.